Datenbanken#

 Show all databases:

-Show permiissions for user:
+Show permissions for user:

 Create database: